TRU-K/Robinhood/RobinHood.md

 ---

 #### Who is RobinHood?
 What do they do?
-Robinhood is an internet stock trading platform that offers unlimited commission free trading for -stocks in US public companies,
+Robinhood is an internet stock trading platform that offers unlimited commission free trading for:

+-stocks in US public companies,

 -ETFs (exchange traded funds)

 -Stock options

 -Cryptocurrencies

 ---

 #### Who are RobinHood's largest competitiors
 -Coinbase

 -Binance

 -Etoro

 -Gemini

 ---